This function fits a hidden Markov model via numerical likelihood maximization.

 - data

-An object of class
+An object of classfHMM_data.- controls

-listor an object of classfHMM_controls.The
+Either alistor an object of classfHMM_controls.The

-listcan contain the following elements, which are described in more detail below:hierarchy, defines an hierarchical HMM,states, defines the number of states,sdds, defines the state-dependent distributions,horizon, defines the time horizon,period, defines a flexible, periodic fine-scale time horizon,data, alistof controls that define the data,fit, alistof controls that define the model fitting
+listcan contain the following elements, which are described in more detail below:hierarchy, defines a hierarchical HMM,states, defines the number of states,sdds, defines the state-dependent distributions,horizon, defines the time horizon,period, defines a flexible, periodic fine-scale time horizon,data, alistof controls that define the data,fit, alistof controls that define the model fitting

 Either none, all, or selected elements can be specified.